dolores1234/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-The original data set contains missing values and is used to impute missing values.
+The original data set contains missing values and is used to impute the missing values.

 Missing values in the dataset may introduce a bias into the calculations or summaries of the data.
 There are 2304 missing (NA) values in steps and no missing (NA) values in date.